tabaresjc/HeadUP/README.md

 CELERY_DATA_PATH=/path/to/celery/data
 ```

 2. Take `config.py.txt` as a reference, and create a file named `config.py`.
-The config fiels are divided into sections.
+The config files are divided into sections.

 The following sections might depend on one of docker environment variables
 - Folders